NoBrainerORM/nobrainer.io/docs/types.md

   as the `Time` type no longer has restrictive bounds.
 Nevertheless, the RethinkDB database have some limitations and are described
   [in their documentation](http://www.rethinkdb.com/docs/dates-and-times/).
-  If you really need to use a `Date` type, let me know on Github.
   Essentially, you can start to worry when you start to deal with times which year is outside of the range `[1400, 10000]`.
 See also [this post](https://gist.github.com/coffeemug/6168031).
 * Times are serialized by the driver by passing to the database a special hash